About Haifoss

 Not only did we see both waterfalls at their full flow, but the sun’s position was perfect as it yielded bright quarter-arcing rainbows within the mist of the main falls.

-Then, to top it all off, the falls was set amidst the hauntingly beautiful yet desolate landscape of the Icelandic Highlands.
+And as if the rainbow wasn’t enough, Háifoss was set amidst the hauntingly beautiful yet desolate landscape of the Icelandic Highlands so the waterfalls stood out even more!

-Add it all up, this was one of our waterfalling highlights of our 2007 trip to Iceland.
+Add it all up, this was one of our waterfalling highlights of our 2007 trip to Iceland, and it was certainly up there on our return trip in 2021 even though the shock-and-awe factor was no longer there!

-Julie and I still think about this place whenever we reminisce about this trip.
+Julie and I still think about this place whenever we reminisce about our 2007 trip, and I have a feeling that the same thing will happen to my Mom who came with me to this waterfall on our 2021 trip.

 More difficult drive than hike

-Walking to this waterfall from the car park (see directions below) was pretty easy.
+Walking to the Háifoss Waterfall from the car park (see directions below) was pretty easy, but I’d say that the drive to get here was a lot harder.

-We took an easy-to-follow trail that went gently downhill until we got the best views of both Haifoss and Granni.
+Regarding the hike from the car park, we took an easy-to-follow trail that went gently downhill to the various cliff-edge viewpoints of both Háifoss and Granni.

 Perhaps the greater drama in accessing the falls was more about the drive to get there than the physical exertion required.

-The road we took to get here was a pretty bumpy one, and I would imagine high clearance vehicles would be necessary to get here.
+The road we took was a pretty bumpy one, and I would imagine high clearance vehicles would be necessary to get here.

-But then again, we did see some low clearance 2wd vehicles at the car park, which would suggest it would be possible for such vehicles to make it, too.
+But then again, on our 2007 visit, we did see some low clearance 2wd vehicles at the car park, which would suggest it might be possible for such vehicles to make it, too.

 If that’s the case, driving carefully and slowly would have to be done or else risk damage to the undercarriage of the car, damage to the transmission, or even suffer flat tires from the rocks on the road.